 Several comments suggest that the modeling does not have merit without an operations plan.
-As described in Chapter 2, Project Description and Alternatives, Section 2.5.2.4, Operations and Management Plans, the Authority has developed Version 1 of a Reservoir Operations Plan in parallel to the development of the RDEIR/SDEIS.
+As described in the Operations and Management Plans section of Chapter 2, Project Description and Alternatives, the Authority has developed Version 1 of a Reservoir Operations Plan in parallel to the development of the RDEIR/SDEIS.
 The purpose of the Reservoir Operations Plan is to compile operations-related items from other documents in one location.
 The contents of the Reservoir Operations Plan are primarily pulled from the RDEIR/SDEIS and the Authority's Principles of Storage.
-The Reservoir Operations Plan is a living document and at this stage is for illustrative purposes.
-Future versions of the plan will be modified as needed based on the final alternative selected and on the requirements established by the permitting and water rights processes for the Project.
+The Authority anticipates continued work with permitting and regulatory agencies regarding future versions of the Reservoir Operations Plan.
+As Project operations are refined, the Reservoir Operations Plan will be updated and is considered a "living" document.

+Version 1 of the Reservoir Operations Plan focuses on modeling Alternative 1B as the preferred alternative at the time of the RDEIR/SDEIS.
+Future versions of the Reservoir Operations Plan will be modified as needed based on the final alternative selected and permitting and water rights requirements established as the Project continues to progress.
 The alternatives description in Chapter 2 and the modeled representation of the alternatives provides planning-level details, such as timing and volume of diversions, timing and volume of releases, temperature of releases, and timing and volume of exports, among other numerous factors that could be refined under the specific operating conditions of Sites Reservoir and the system.
 These factors are disclosed throughout the document and provide decision makers with an understanding of the magnitude and level of potential impact of an alternative when compared to the No Project Alternative and the differences between alternatives under operating conditions.
 The Reservoir Operations Plan does not include operational details beyond those modeled and evaluated in the RDEIR/SDIES or the Final EIR/EIS.
 Text has been added to Chapter 2 to clarify the timing of the preparation of the Reservoir Operations Plan.